ashleyfae/expanding-archives/readme.txt

 == Changelog ==

+= 2.0.1 - 31 January, 2022 =
+* Fix: Only showing a max of 10 posts in a month.
+Now it will show up to 100.

 = 2.0 - 23 January, 2022 =
 * Dev: Plugin has been rewritten (should be backwards compatible).
 * Dev: Removed jQuery dependency (and dropped IE support).